pennlabs/Penn-Civic-Service/README.md

 - if you ever need to reset your database, just do `rake db:drop`
 - make sure to migrate after each drop/change to the schema

+# Configuraitons
+- run `rake routes` to see all the current routes

 # Contributors
 - Joseph Gao, Adam Domingoes, the development team at [Penn Labs](http://pennlabs.org/#team)